-Black Mountain Mining (Pty) Ltd (herein referred to as BMM), part of the global Vedanta Resources Plc., intends to expand the Swartberg mine at the existing Black Mountain Mine, which is located 10 km west of the town of Aggeneys, Northern Cape Province.
+Black Mountain Mining (Pty) Ltd (BMM), part of the global Vedanta Resources Plc., intends to expand the Swartberg mine at the existing Black Mountain Mine, which is located 10 km west of the town of Aggeneys, Northern Cape Province.

 Purpose of this Project

 This Project requires Environmental Authorisation (EA) from the National Department of Mineral Resources (DMR) under the National Environmental Management Act (NEMA) (Act No. 107 of 1998), as amended, through an Environmental Impact Assessment (EIA) process.
 Environmental Resources Management Southern Africa Pty Ltd (ERM) has been appointed by BMM to conduct the Environmental Impact Assessment (EIA) process in terms of the National Environmental Management Act (NEMA), Act No. 107 of 1998, as amended (hereafter referred to as NEMA).

 The Draft Environmental Impact Assessment (EIA) Report is available for public comment from 8 April 2019 to 13 May 2019.
 The Report is also at the following public locations: